-Father saves four-year-old son from enormous scrub python in Airlie Beach
+Father saves 4-year-old son from enormous scrub python in Airlie Beach

 After tying a tourniquet around Clifford's leg and dressing the wounds, he then took his son to Prosperpine Hospital for treatment.

-The four-year-old then underwent surgery at Mackay Hospital.
+The 4-year-old later underwent surgery at Mackay Hospital.

 "This is the last thing you would think is going to happen … it was quite brutal," Thompson said.

-"(Clifford's) doing all right today.
+"[Clifford's] doing all right today.
 It bit him twice.
 He's a tough little bugger."

 The family had only moved into the north Queensland home five days before the attack.